 MUFA Rulebook

-Summary of Changes from 2021 Version:
+Summary of Changes from prior Version:

-• Updated the version of the USA Ultimate rules that the league will be played in alignment with, to the 2022-2023 Official Rules of Ultimate, unless specified in the MUFA Rulebook
+• Updated the version of the USA Ultimate rules that the league will be played in alignment with, to the 2024-2025 Official Rules of Ultimate, unless specified in the MUFA Rulebook

 • Reminder: a sub is someone who is registered, paid, and on the roster in the current MUFA league (e.g., only someone paid for Fall League 2022 can sub during Fall League 2022).